vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-import-prices.md

 You should set a base price for each SKU.
 In between steps, you can use the [Get Price](https://developers.vtex.com/vtex-rest-api/reference/getprice) endpoint or visit the *Products > Prices > Price list* section of your Admin panel to check on your progress.

-[block:callout]
-{
-  "type": "info",
-  "body": "In the same [Create/Edit Price](https://developers.vtex.com/vtex-rest-api/reference/getprice) request, you may optionally set a list price.
+>ℹ️ In the same [Create/Edit Price](https://developers.vtex.com/vtex-rest-api/reference/getprice) request, you may optionally set a list price.
 Additionally, you may set either a cost price or a markup value.
-By defining either one of them, the other will be calculated to conform to the formula `basePrice = costPrice * (1 + markup)`."
+By defining either one of them, the other will be calculated to conform to the formula `basePrice = costPrice * (1 + markup)`.
-}
-[/block]

 ## Set fixed prices for specific contexts